q0j0p/food/README.md

  * Recipes, member info stored as documents in respective collections
  * Use of AWS/EC2 instances for scalability
    * [EC2_scraper.py](src/data/EC2_scraper.py)
-   * Raw data stored in S3 bucket
+   * Scraped data stored in S3 bucket